 This is to all those who gig, teach, travel, and play - who have changed a tire in a dress or tux, who know no distance too far, no venue too unusual, and no coffee unwelcome.
 If you've ever glanced in the backseat to make sure you instrument and music were still there, then this list is for you.

-There's a lot that can go wrong at a wedding, so wedding music should be the last thing the couple has to fret over.
-However, if you're the musician gigging at a wedding, it is your temporary raison d’etre.
-Besides the wedding party and the officiant, the musicians are the only other people on display, visible and involved in the proceedings of the ceremony.
-You have to showcase your talent and musicianship while at the same time tailoring the music to fit the timing at the altar; you must perform in an unusual space, and sometimes sight-read with musicians with whom you've never worked before; and you have to account for the weather and changes in programming.
+There's a lot that can go wrong when planning a wedding, so the live music should be the last thing the couple has to worry about.
+However, if you're the musician gigging at a wedding, it is your temporary raison d’etre and you owe it to your clients to be as professionally equipped as possible.
+Besides the wedding party and the officiant, the musicians are the most visible and involved people in the proceedings of the ceremony.
+You have to showcase your talent and musicianship while at the same time tailoring the music to fit the timing of proceedings.
+You must perform in an unusual space, and sometimes sight-read with musicians with whom you've never worked before.
+And you have to account for the weather and last minute changes.
 Luckily, having the right accessories can help you avoid minor and major embarrassments at your next wedding gig.
 Below are some music accessories (and tips) that are, simply put, essential to having a successful wedding season.